A new approach to the $SL_n$ spider: Webs

 \section{Webs}

-A {\em web} in the $SL_n$ spider is a certain kind of graph drawn in the plane.
-Each strand is oriented and is labeled by an integer from $\{1,\dots,n-1\}$.
-A web can have bivalent and trivalent vertices, of the forms shown in Figure~\ref{fig:webgen}.
+In a web for the $SL_n$ spider, each strand is oriented and is labeled by an integer from $\{1,\dots,n-1\}$.
+A web can have bivalent and trivalent vertices.
 At a trivalent vertex, either strands labeled $k$ and $l$ fuse to a strand labeled $k + l$, or a strand labeled $k + l$ divides into strands labeled $k$ and $l$.
 At a bivalent vertex, strands labeled $k$ and $n - k$ either both enter or both exit the vertex, and a {\em tag} points to one of the two sides of the vertex, breaking its rotational symmetry.

-The relations are shown in Figure \ref{fig:webrel}.
+See Figure~\ref{fig:webgen}.

+It is convenient to also allow strands labeled $0$ or $n$, with a convention for deleting them.
+Any trivalent vertex that had a strand labeled $0$ simply ceases to be a vertex.
+Any trivalent vertex that had a strand labeled $n$ becomes a bivalent vertex, with a tag on the side of the deleted strand.
+See Figure~\ref{fig:tag}.

+\begin{rmk} The definition in \cite{ckm} contains a minor sign error, which has no consequences for the rest of their results.
+Their \cite[relations~2.3--10]{ckm} are correct.
+Their convention in \cite[Section~2.1]{ckm} for deleting strands labeled $n$ is different from our Figure~\ref{fig:tag}.
+With their convention, they cannot necessarily reverse all arrows in a relation, but should instead simultaneously reverse all arrows and flip all tags.
+With our convention, we can reverse all arrows in a relation, without changing the tags.
+Flipping the tags can either switch the sign of a web or have no effect. \end{rmk}

+As they note in their second remark, \cite[relations~2.3--10]{ckm} contains redundancies.
+In this paper, we use the relations shown in Figure~\ref{fig:webrel}, together with their mirror images and arrow reversals.
 Here, and throughout the paper, we omit some of the labels on strands, as long as they can be deduced from context.
-We call the relations: \begin{itemize} \item switching a tag, \item canceling a pair of tags, \item $I = H$, \item bursting a digon, \item bursting a square. \end{itemize} We allow strands to be labeled $n$, with the convention any such strand can be deleted.
-Any trivalent vertex that had a strand labeled $n$ then becomes a bivalent vertex with a tag on the side of the deleted strand.
-We also impose the relations obtained by reversing all of the arrows in any of the above relations.

-Note that we have used a convention for tags that is different from that of \cite{ckm}.
-To recover the convention in \cite{ckm}, switch the side of the tag on every bivalent vertex whose strands are oriented inward.
-We have also used a smaller set of relations than in \cite{ckm}, so as to make our job easier.